-If the gross monthly income of the Medicaid applicant exceeds $2,523 per month in 2022, the applicant must establish a Qualified Income Trust (QIT), also known as a Miller Trust, prior to applying for Medicaid.
-A portion of the applicant’s income is diverted into the QIT.
+If the gross monthly income of the Medicaid applicant exceeds $2,742 per month in 2023, the applicant must establish a Qualified Income Trust (QIT), also known as a Miller Trust, prior to applying for Medicaid.

 The applicant can only have $2,000 is countable available resources.

 LIEN AFTER DEATH

 Medicaid will place a lien against any assets in the Medicaid recipient’s estate with limited exceptions such as the existence of a surviving spouse, surviving child under 21 or surviving disabled child.